Comment on Ken Zimmerman on ‘Clarence Ayres on the economic concept of capital’

 (i) I said: “The confusion starts already with the elementary concepts of income and profit.”
 This, clearly, has nothing to do with the distinction between social and natural sciences but only with logical consistency which applies to all sciences.
 Now, the fact of the matter is, that four heterodox economists apply four different definitions of income/profit.#1 Elementary logic tells one that not all four can be true (in fact all four are provably false#2).
 This conceptual confusion is indefensible.
-Heterodoxy, as it stands now, is out of science just like Orthodoxy.
+Heterodoxy, as it stands now, is outside of science just like Orthodoxy.
 The utter foolishness of Heterodoxy consists of idealizing its own unresolved contradictions as pluralism.
 Pluralism is a political concept that relates to opinions.
 In science, there can be no pluralism of false theories.

 (ii) But things are far worse.
 When the representative economist is criticized for his gross conceptual blunders he defends them like a feudal prerogative.
 Both orthodox and heterodox economists subscribe to the Humpty Dumpty methodology "‘When I use a word,’ Humpty Dumpty said in rather a scornful tone, ‘it means just what I choose it to mean — neither more nor less.’
 ‘The question is,’ said Alice, ‘whether you can make words mean so many different things.’
 ‘The question is,’ said Humpty Dumpty, ‘which is to be master — that's all’.”
 (Carroll, Through the Looking-Glass).#3 The utter foolishness of Heterodoxy consists of idealizing arbitrariness and sloppiness as superior methodology and praising Keynes and the Cambridge School of Loose Verbal Reasoning as a role model.#4